I have probably read or heard this passage a billion times, so it’s always exciting when God gives me a new way of looking at a passage.

-There was probably another reason, however, that Jesus wanted to get away from his disciples and we see it in Matthew.
+There was probably another reason, however, that Jesus wanted to get away with his disciples and we see it in Matthew.

 When Jesus heard [that John the Baptist had been killed], he withdrew by boat privately to a solitary place.
 (Matthew 14:13)

 According to Matthew, another reason Jesus went to be alone was that he had heard that John had been killed.
 Now part of this withdrawing was probably for his own safety, as Herod apparently was looking for him (Luke 9:9).
 But why does the passage emphasize “privately?”
 Why did he only want to be with his disciples?